igrek8/knx-listener/README.md

 ```

 ## TODO
-* Generate `JSDoc`
+* Generate JSDoc
 * Integration testing
-* Create another npm module for data types decoding
+* Create another npm module for data types encoding/decoding
-* Create `REST API` with `express`
-* Create stream using websockets to broadcast telegrams to rich web apps
-* Create `ETS` project parser to get

 ## What is next?
+* You may create stream using websockets to broadcast telegrams to rich web apps
+* You may create ETS project parser to get group address and store them in db
+* You may create REST API with express
-* You may record telegrams to a database and `return last values` on demand
+* You may record telegrams to a database and return last values on demand
-* You may build visualization with any `KNX gateway`
+* You may build visualization with any KNX gateway
-* You may delagate decoding of data to your `thick` clients (rich & mobile apps)
+* You may delegate decoding of data to your rich clients